ergonode/docs/docs/backend/cookbook/new_notification.md

 `MESSAGE` - this is text of message for user, it can contain parameters, and then it can be translated

-`$userId` - this contains author of notification
+`$userId` - this contains author of a notification

 `$parameters` - this contains parameters used to vary notification message

-`objectId` - this is id of object which given notification concerns
+`objectId` - this is the id of the object of the given notification

 ## Translation